Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Abstract

 \section{Abstract}

-We propose polar encoding, a representation of categorical and numerical $[0,1]$-valued attributes with missing values that preserves the information encoded in the distribution of the missing values.
-Unlike the existing missing-indicator approach, this does not require imputation.
-We support our proposal with three different arguments.
-Firstly, polar encoding ensures that missing values become equidistant from all non-missing values by mapping the latter onto the unit circle.
-Secondly, polar encoding lets decision trees choose how missing values should be split, providing a practical realisation of the \e{missingness incorporated in attributes} (MIA) proposal.
-And lastly, polar encoding corresponds to the normalised representation of categorical and $[0,1]$-valued attributes when viewed as barycentric attributes, a new concept based on traditional barycentric coordinates.
-In particular, we show that barycentric attributes are fuzzified categorical attributes, that their normalised representation generalises one-hot encoding, and that the polar encoding of $[0, 1]$-valued attributes is analogous to the one-hot encoding of binary attributes.
-With an experiment based on twenty real-life datasets with missing values, we show that polar encoding performs about as well or better than the missing-indicator approach in terms of the resulting classification performance.
+We propose polar encoding, a representation of categorical and numerical $[0,1]$-valued attributes with missing values to be used in a classification context.
+We argue that this is a good baseline approach, because it can be used with any classification algorithm, preserves missingness information, is very simple to apply and offers good performance.
+In particular, unlike the existing missing-indicator approach, it does not require imputation, ensures that missing values are equidistant from non-missing values, and lets decision tree algorithms choose how to split missing values, thereby providing a practical realisation of the \e{missingness incorporated in attributes} (MIA) proposal.
+Furthermore, we show that categorical and $[0,1]$-valued attributes can be viewed as special cases of a single attribute type, corresponding to the classical concept of barycentric coordinates, and that this offers a natural interpretation of polar encoding as a fuzzified form of one-hot encoding.
+With an experiment based on twenty real-life datasets with missing values, we show that, in terms of the resulting classification performance, polar encoding performs better than the state-of-the-art strategies \e{multiple imputation by chained equations} (MICE) and \e{multiple imputation with denoising autoencoders} (MIDAS) and --- depending on the classifier --- about as well or better than mean/mode imputation with missing-indicators.